 If you’re feeling suicidal, you may realize that you’re down in a hole so deep you can’t see the light.
 You may feel trapped, terrified of what tomorrow will bring, and don’t know how to help yourself.
 You may find that any thought about the future is met with sadness and apathy – you don’t see that anything is going to get better.
 Ever.
 You may feel isolated and alone, afraid that you’re “crazy,” so you don’t speak out because you’re afraid others will think you’re weak.
 You know you need help and support but you don’t know how to get it.

-An inpatient treatment center for suicidal ideation is one of the most effective ways to help someone who is suicidal get stable.
-Inpatient care allows you to escape the problems and worries of your daily life and focus on the one thing that matters most – recovery.
-Additionally, an inpatient center will allow you to get better while keeping you safe and free from harm.
-In an inpatient treatment program, you’ll connect with others who are struggling with similar feelings so that you can all grow, learn, and heal.
+An inpatient treatment center or hospital for suicidal ideation is one of the most effective ways to help someone who is suicidal get stable.
+Inpatient care at a treatment center or hospital allows you to escape the problems and worries of your daily life and focus on the one thing that matters most – recovery.
+Additionally, an inpatient treatment center or hospital will allow you to get better while keeping you safe and free from harm.
+In an inpatient treatment center or hospital, you’ll connect with others who are struggling with similar feelings so that you can all grow, learn, and heal.

 Program Philosophy and Benefits